countradooku/crates-zed/README.md

 ## Configuration

-You can configure the extension in your Zed settings file (`settings.json`):
+The extension comes with **VS Code-style defaults** optimized for the best experience, matching the popular VS Code "crates" extension.
+You can customize these in your Zed settings file (`settings.json`):

 ```json
 {